top of page

 Mechanical

-This trend started very naturally by initially bolting digital components to existing film SLRs.
+This trend started very naturally by simply bolting digital components on to existing film SLRs.
 Beginning with Kodak's DCS 100 in 1991, which used a Nikon F3 (without permission from Nikon).
 Purpose built DSLRs started with the Nikon D1 in late 1999 and for the next decade their image quality improved massively.
 Their popularity soared as we saw noticeable increases in image quality, body and lens design.
-Full frame sensors emerged quite early, with the Canon 1Ds in 2002, but ramped up in popularity with the 5D in 2005.
-Nikon brought impressive noise performance with their D3 in 2007 and a year later the D3X doubled the resolution to 24mp.
-Since then DSLRs have been extremely slow to evolve however...
+Full frame sensors emerged quite early, with the Canon 1Ds in 2002, but ramped up in popularity with the smaller and cheaper 5D in 2005.
+Nikon brought impressive noise performance with their D3 in 2007 and a year later the D3X doubled the resolution to 24 megapixels.
+Since then DSLRs have been extremely slow to evolve...
+That was 15 years ago now!

-The Panasonic DMC-G1 was the first digital camera to drop the mirror in 2008.
-Mirrorless cameras brought smaller bodies and lenses, quieter operation, less mechanical movement and more room for things like sensor stabilization.
-Although the early implementations of their autofocus systems and electronic viewfinders (EVF) were a little rough, they wouldn't be for long.
+The Panasonic DMC-G1 was the first interchangeable lens digital camera to remove the mirror and prism of DSLRs in 2008.
+Mirrorless cameras brought smaller and lighter bodies, quieter operation, less mechanical movement, better video focusing and more room for things like sensor stabilization.
+Although the early implementations of their auto focus systems and electronic viewfinders (EVF) were a little rough, they improved very quickly and the best now totally eclipse DSLRs in that area (speed, accuracy, subject recognition and AF points).

 Electronic ViewFinder (EVF)

-EVFs have allowed cameras to keep all the functionality from DSLRs while being smaller, but they also bring a host of additional features.
+EVFs have allowed cameras to keep all the functionality from DSLRs while being smaller.
+Although they drain power quickly and many suffer from lag, resolution and dynamic range restrictions, they also bring a host of additional features.
 Many of these things don't show up on a specification sheet, but can make a tangible benefit to your photography:

-• No Chimping - Reviewing images is now unnecessary since exposure values are seen in real-time
+• No Chimping - Reviewing images is now unnecessary since they can be seen in real-time

-• Augmented Info - Viewfinder can show: histogram, levels, eye-AF, focus peaking, clipping etc.
+• Augmented Info - Viewfinder can display: histogram, levels, focus peaking, clipping etc.

-• True Focus DoF - Permanent DoF preview that shows the correct depth & unaffected by brightness
+• True Focus DoF - Permanent DoF preview that shows the correct exposure

-• No DoF Limit - No limit to seeing shallow DoF (DSLRs usually limited to f/2.5 due to focus screen)
+• No DoF Limit - Ability to see any f-stop accurately (DSLRs usually limited to f/2.5)

 • 100% Viewfinder - Large 100% viewfinders are no longer exclusive to the most expensive cameras

-• Focus Magnification - Makes manual lenses or checking focus, very fast and accurate
+• Focus Magnification - Quickly zoom in to the focus area (makes manual lenses fast and accurate)

 • No Light Leaking - Viewfinder doesn't need to be covered during long exposures

-• Shooting Into Bright lights - It is no longer difficult to see, or dangerous to look into the sun
+• Bright Light - It is no longer difficult to see, or dangerous to look into the sun

-• Viewfinder Colour - Showing the world with white balance adjusted colours (full spectrum game-changer)
+• Viewfinder Colour - White balance adjusted colours in viewfinder

-• See With Dark / Opaque Filters - Strong ND, IR or UV pass can still show a normal exposure in the viewfinder
+• Filtered View - Strong ND, IR or UV can show a normal exposure in the viewfinder

 • No Lens Calibration - With focal plane AF calibration for front/back focusing is no longer an issue